Last updated: April 3, 2026

 Head and shoulders.
 Clear face.
 Genuine smile.
 Natural lighting.
 Clean background.
 No sunglasses, filters, or weird angles.

 According to Photofeeler data, clear face shots with genuine smiles score 30% higher than any other photo type.
-These tinder pics for guys need to meet specific technical requirements most people miss.
+Most men miss the specific technical requirements that make this work.

 The requirements most people miss